bluedaniel/rxjs-app/README.md

 $ npm run build-size
 ````

-Note: You will also have a stats.json file in the project root which you can use at [https://webpack.github.io/analyse/](https://webpack.github.io/analyse/), among others.
+Note: You will also have a `stats.json` in the project root which you can use at [https://webpack.github.io/analyse/](https://webpack.github.io/analyse/), among others.